-This healthcare app was developed in only 6 weeks to share critical COVID-19 information and can be extended to deliver many digital health services.
+This First Nations digital health app was developed in only 6 weeks to share critical COVID-19 information and can be extended to deliver many digital health services.

 When the First Nations Health Authority (FNHA) was trying to decide how to best support their communities during the COVID-19 pandemic, one thing became clear quickly; they needed to be able to share critical information as quickly and effectively as possible with its community.
 Useful information was being lost in a media storm and FNHA knew that they needed to establish a way to ensure their key messages would be heard among a wave of communications.

 Due to the rapid spread of COVID-19, time was of the essence if this solution was going to be effective.
-Through great collaboration, our team was able to develop this healthcare app for the First Nations Health Authority in a little over 6 weeks.
+Through great collaboration, our team was able to develop this First Nations digital health app in a little over 6 weeks.

 The First Nations Health Authority is the health and wellness partner to over 200 diverse First Nations communities and citizens across BC.

-They work to reform the way healthcare is delivered to BC First Nations through direct services and collaboration with provincial and national partners.
+They work to reform the way healthcare is delivered to BC First Nations through direct services and collaboration with provincial and national partners and by transforming into a digital health company to keep up with the technology trends in healthcare settings.
 The FNHA is governed by and serves BC First Nations individuals and communities.

 No Time To Waste